KarlLofholm/healthcare-seo-template/README.md

 -   Use normalize instead of a reset
 -   Be more consistent with font-size, color and margins/padding
 -   Use gulp and NPM instead of Codekit

-### Things to discuss

--   Is BEM a good naming convention?
--   Is SCSS the way to go?
--   What browsers are we supporting?